jacek-marchwicki/example-rx-and-kotlin-and-either/README.md

 ```

-In this case this will be just a mock:
+In this case, this will be just a mock:

 ```kotlin
 class LoginDao : AuthorizationDao {